 |At-fault accident (damage > $1,000)||$1,125||$1,221|

-As a general rule, teen drivers should choose Mercury instead of Allied: Mercury offers average yearly savings of $109 versusAllied.
+As a general rule, teen drivers should choose Mercury before Allied: Mercury offers average yearly savings of $109 versusAllied.

 |Age||Mercury avg. annual premium||Allied avg. annual premium|